Learning Goals

 Getting Started

-• Download GhostbustersFilmLocations and open it in Notepad or whatever plain-text editor that you use.
+- Download GhostbustersFilmLocations and open it in Notepad or whatever plain-text editor that you use.
 Notice that it is formatted as a series of lines, with commas between each section.
 The heading contains the different field names: Location, StreetAddress, City, State, ZIPCode.
 This is because it is a csv or comma-separated value file, rather an Excel spreadsheet.
-If you did want to edit this file you could do so in Excel (where you would see columns separating these values rather than commas) but you would need to save it as a CSV for it to work with the Census Geocoder
+If you did want to edit this file you could do so in Excel (where you would see columns separating these values rather than commas) but you would need to save it as a CSV for it to work with the Census Geocoder.

 Remember to keep this in mind for if you want to use this method to get coordinates for your own list of addresses.
 You can still feed in these values if you are missing a city or zip code for one of your addresses, as long as you leave a blank column (or space between commas) for that value.

-• Close GhostbustersFilmLocations
+- Close GhostbustersFilmLocations

-• Go to the Census Geocoder online at https://geocoding.geo.census.gov/geocoder/ and choose the option on the left side menu that you'd like to Find Geographies Using...
+- Go to the Census Geocoder online at https://geocoding.geo.census.gov/geocoder/ and choose the option on the left side menu that you'd like to Find Geographies Using...
 Batch Address Geographies.
 This will bring you to a page where you can upload your csv file. and the geocoder will use the Census's Master Address File to provide the latitude and longitude for any items that it finds a definite match for or can find a probable match for based on the address ranges available within that locale.

 Uploading your Address File

-• On the Find Batch Address Geographies page go to where it says Choose File, navigate to where you've saved GhostbustersFilmLocations.csv and select it.
+- On the Find Batch Address Geographies page go to where it says Choose File, navigate to where you've saved GhostbustersFilmLocations.csv and select it.

-• For the options next to Benchmark and Vintage, leave the defaults selected to have it search the most recent Master Address File available.
+- For the options next to Benchmark and Vintage, leave the defaults selected to have it search the most recent Master Address File available.
 If you knew you were searching for addresses from a much older census and you're worried they may have changed, you could use these dropdowns to select the information from a previous year.

-• Click on Get Results.
+- Click on Get Results.
 You will see the icon in your browser tab turn into the circling line and when it finishes processing the file GeocodeResults.csv will automatically download

 Working with Your Results

-• Open GeocodeResults.csv in Excel.
+- Open GeocodeResults.csv in Excel.
 Some lines will have Match in column C next to the address and then what looks like coordinates in column F, Some have No_Match in column C and no further information.
 Addresses that were formerly spread across multiple columns are now only in Column B, and the headers are now towards the bottom of your list in a line by themselves.

-• To know what these other numbers are, you'll want to consult the key available from the FCC explaining what each column is
+- To know what these other numbers are, you'll want to consult the key available from the FCC explaining what each column is

-• The main columns that you'll want in order to plot your items on the map are
+- The main columns that you'll want in order to plot your items on the map are

-• A - The ID (filming location)
+- A - The ID (filming location)

-• B - The Address
+- B - The Address

-• F - Latitude,Longitude.
+- F - Latitude,Longitude.

 However, while you are finalizing the sheet to put it in its final form, you'll still want to know which items had matches and which did not, as well as which matches were not exact so for now you'll want to keep

-• C - Matching Result
+- C - Matching Result

-• D - Matching Result - Exact or Not-Exact
+- D - Matching Result - Exact or Not-Exact

-• E - Address2: which lists the address that the census has determined is the match.
+- E - Address2: which lists the address that the census has determined is the match.
 This should be the same as column B if the match is correct, but you'll want to have it handy for those rows that are inexact matches to make sure that it hasn't found a false positive

-• Since you aren't looking for anything other than the latitude and longitude for these places, columns G-L can be taken off your sheet.
+- Since you aren't looking for anything other than the latitude and longitude for these places, columns G-L can be taken off your sheet.
 However if you were looking to augment the datapoints with information about the state, county, census tract or census block that contained it, you'd leave these columns.
 They contain the same code that is used in other census documents for those geographic entities.
 So if you wanted to look and see if there was anything special about the census tracts that contained the addresses you wanted geocoding for, you'd cross-reference using column 11 (census tract code) to the information about that census tracts on other census documents.
 For this case, you can delete columns 7-12 (G to L) from your sheet.

-• Right-click on the first row and choose Insert Row
+- Right-click on the first row and choose Insert Row

-• Add in column names as follows: FilmingLocation, Address, Match, Match2, Address2, Longitude,Latitude (that last one, have the comma in the column name)
+- Add in column names as follows: FilmingLocation, Address, Match, Match2, Address2, Longitude,Latitude (that last one, have the comma in the column name)

-• Highlight Column Longitude,Latitude and click over to Data in the menu options up top in Excel.
+- Highlight Column Longitude,Latitude and click over to Data in the menu options up top in Excel.
 Click on the icon Text to Columns.

-• In the Convert Text to Columns Wizard choose the file-type as Delimited and click on Next.
+- In the Convert Text to Columns Wizard choose the file-type as Delimited and click on Next.

-• In the next window, make sure that Comma is the only delimiter whose box is checked.
+- In the next window, make sure that Comma is the only delimiter whose box is checked.
 Click on Next and then Finish

-• Your Latitude and Longitude are now in separate columns
+- Your Latitude and Longitude are now in separate columns

-• Delete the column towards the bottom of the sheet that contains the headers that originally existed on your sheet.
+- Delete the column towards the bottom of the sheet that contains the headers that originally existed on your sheet.

 The amount of addresses that this geocoder will give you will vary, but at least some of them aren't going to have matches depending on the kind of data you are looking for.
 The site acknowledges that it is better with residential vs. commercial addresses.
 However in this case there are only about 3 addresses out of 16 that didn't have matches, so it did have the majority.
 When the number is that low, it will be easy to just use Google Maps to fill in this information manually.
 You wouldn't want to do this for a large chunk of your data however as it is time-consuming.
 You could also try running it again, since I have gotten more matches a second time through than the first, but if this few records are missing matches, it will take less time to just use Google Maps.